DanConwayDev/ngit-relay/README.md

 # ngit-relay

-**Nostr-permissioned Git server** bundled with a Nostr relay and a Blossom server.
-A complete hosting solution for a Nostr Git repository.
+**Nostr-permissioned combined Git/Relay/Blossom service**.
+A complete hosting solution for Nostr Git repositories.

-Easily self-host or deploy on a VPS using Docker.
+Here you will find a reference implementation that is easily to self-host or deploy on a VPS.
+Either use Docker or combine the any of the components with your existing setup.
 See [DEPLOYMENT.md](DEPLOYMENT.md) for more details.

 ## Why